open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/open-orphanage` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->✝ Open Orphanage screen to configure the plugin, the fields all have descriptions.
 1. If you want to incorporate IFTTT or Stripe you will need to sign up with those services and provide the valid API keys.
-With stripe please start with the test API keys to get a feel for everything.
+With Stripe please start with the test API keys to get a feel for everything.
+1. Create a monthly plan for Stripe in their control panel, and enter the code and amount of dollars that plan charges per month in the 🕆 Open Orphanage settings page.

 == Frequently Asked Questions ==